-- It must be ensured that the research is compatible with the ethical guidelines laid down by the Swedish Research Council, and also that ethical review is carried out where necessary.
+- It must be ensured that the research is compatible with the ethical guidelines established by the Swedish Research Council and that ethical review is carried out where necessary.

-The crucial criteria for RJ’s decisions are the academic quality of the research content, the feasibility of the project and its contribution to international research.
+The crucial criteria for RJ’s decisions are the academic quality of the research content, the feasibility of the project and the researcher’s potential contribution to international research.

-The Board of the Foundation takes the formal decisions on research grants.
-Written statements from the external experts are sent, after the decision-making meeting in October, to all applicants whose applications have proceeded to the second stage.
+RJ’s Board makes the formal decisions on research grants.
+After the decision-making meeting in October, written statements from the external experts are sent to all applicants whose applications have proceeded to the second stage.

 In the first application stage, the project leader informs the head of department or equivalent that funding from RJ is being applied for.

-The summary, to be written in Swedish and English, may comprise up to 1,500 characters including spaces.
-It should explain why the research task is important, its purpose and how it will be implemented.
-The summary should be formulated in such a way as to be intelligible to an interested layman.
+The summary, to be written in Swedish and English, may comprise up to 1500 characters including spaces.
+It is to explain why the research task is important, its purpose and how it will be implemented.
+The summary is to be formulated in such a way as to be intelligible to an interested layman.
 If the application is approved, the summary will be posted on RJ’s website.

 The project description may contain up to 9,600 characters including spaces.
-It is to be in English and list:
+It is to be in English and include:

-- the function of the researcher(s) in the project and their relevant skills and qualifications
+- The role of the researcher(s) in the project and their relevant skills and qualifications

-- Salaries, LKP (employer’s social-insurance contribution top-up), operating costs and working time for non-research staff must be specified.
+- Salaries, LKP (employer’s social-insurance contribution top-up), operating costs and working time for non-research staff are to be specified.
 Do not, on the other hand, state indirect costs and costs of premises.

-- Specify SEK 0 as the monthly salary of project participants who are not being paid in the project.
+- Specify SEK 0 as the monthly salary of project participants who are not being paid within the project.

 - For every project grant, RJ adds a grant for indirect costs and costs of premises according to the model applied by RJ.

 - For every project grant, RJ also awards a grant for internationalisation.
-This may be used for research stays abroad; inviting foreign research colleagues; travel to attend conferences abroad, as well as in Sweden; and language editing of manuscripts in languages other than Swedish.
-These costs should therefore not be included in your application.
+This may be used for research stays abroad; inviting foreign research colleagues; travel to attend conferences abroad and in Sweden; and language editing of manuscripts in languages other than Swedish.

 Unspecified or unexplained costs will not be approved.

-The application in the second stage must be approved by the grant administrator and signed by the project leader and head of department or equivalent and should be sent in by regular mail no later than one week after deadline.
-Only the cover pages with the budget and signature should be sent in, not the whole application.
+The application in the second stage is to be approved by the grant administrator and signed by the project leader and head of department or equivalent.
+Only the cover pages with the budget and signature are to be sent in, not the whole application.
 RJ will process only signed applications.

-- plan for how the project and the research results will be disseminated, both within the scientific community and in society at large
+- a plan for how the project and the research results will be disseminated, both within the scientific community and in society at large.

 RJ allows only minor corrections of the budget between the first and second application stages.
 RJ has no obligation to cover the costs that are reported and, instead, enjoys full freedom to decide on the scale of support that can be awarded.